ZXCmod/ZXCmod/README.md

 #Changelog

-v1.24
+###v1.24

-+New turret for Rocket launcher.
+- New turret for Rocket launcher.

--small rebalance of turrets.
+- small rebalance of turrets.
 Sentry has 100% hp, turret - 150%.

--turret and sentry are do not shot ally in mp_teamplay 1.
+- turret and sentry are do not shot ally in mp_teamplay 1.

-+some effects to players, machines and radiation.
+- some effects to players, machines and radiation.